Preparing for an IPO? Don’t overlook your IP assets

 • all agreements, with copies, relating to inventions and licences, manufacturing and distribution agreements, assignments of IP to or from the company, any mortgages or ‘liens’ over the company’s IP, any IP dispute settlement agreements including co-existence agreements; and

-• any claims or threatened claims by or against the company regarding IP.
+• any claims or threatened claims by or against the company impacting IP assets.

 Use the opportunity to refocus your portfolio